fengwangjiang/scala-style/method_invocation/symbolic_methods.rst

 For the most part, this idiom follows Java and Haskell syntactic conventions.

-Operators which take more than one parameter (they do exist!) should still be invoked using infix notation, delimited by spaces::
+Symbolic methods which take more than one parameter (they do exist!) should still be invoked using infix notation, delimited by spaces::

     foo ** (bar, baz)

-Such operators are fairly rare, however, and should be avoided during API design.
+Such methods are fairly rare, however, and should be avoided during API design.

 Finally, the use of the ``/:`` and ``:\`` should be avoided in preference to the more explicit ``foldLeft`` and ``foldRight`` method of ``Iterator``.
 The right-associativity of the ``/:``